 Monitor Water and Soil Quality

-Another important factor in growing carnivorous plants in a grow tent is to monitor water and soil quality.
+Another important factor in growing carnivorous plants in a grow tent is monitoring water and soil quality.
 The water and soil should be tested regularly to make sure they are free of contaminants and have the right pH levels.

 It’s also important to make sure the soil is not too dry or too wet.
 If the soil is too dry, it can cause the plant to suffer from nutrient deficiencies.
 If it’s too wet, it can lead to root rot.